Lor3nzoVis3/DeepLearning_ProjectLV_GB/README.md

 # DeepLearning_Project2
-Project 2 of the Deep Learning class - Image classification on
+Project 2 of the Deep Learning class - Image classification on CelebA dataset